google/WebFundamentals/src/content/en/ilt/pwa/working-with-promises.md

 });
 ```

 This example appears to race the cache against the network, using the fastest returned resource.
-However, both the  [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) and  [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) can resolve with "bad" responses ( [fetch](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) resolves even for 404s, and  [Cache API methods](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage/match) resolve with falsey values if a resource is not available).
+However, both the  [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) and  [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) can resolve with "bad" responses ( [fetch](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) resolves even for 404s, and  [caches.match](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage/match) resolves with falsey values if a resource is not available).
 In this example, if a resource is not available in the cache (which typically responds faster than the network), `Promise.race` resolves with the falsey value from the cache, and ignores the network request (which may resolve).

 <div id="further"></div>